 There are several ways to read more about Mona's life.
 A full biography on Mona is now available.
 It is called "Our Friend Mona" by Azadeh Rohanian Perry and Mark Perry, published by Circle of Spirit Publications (an imprint of Drama Circle).

 There are also a number of other accounts available.
-We are happy to include two on this website: "The Story of Mona: 1965-1983" and "Mona's Life."
+We are happy to include two on this website: "The Story of Mona: 1965-1983" (in English and Spanish) and "Mona's Life."

 The Story of Mona: 1965-1983.
 A fairly detailed account of Mona's life, it also includes short biographies of the other women executed with Mona.
 Published in Canada, it accompanied the release of the song & music video, "Mona with the Children" by Doug Cameron, which imparted the story to many people.
 "The Story of Mona" is posted on this site with permission.
 The copyright is held by Baha'i Canada Publications, under the auspices of the National Spiritual Assembly of the Baha'is of Canada.